harirajeev/learn_LLMS/Inference.md

      -  It is used in the context of model compression.
      -  In a nutshell, the teacher model provides guidance and feedback to the student model during training.
 See the image below.
        ![image](https://github.com/harirajeev/learn_LLMS/assets/13446418/23767b06-a4ee-4c07-80b8-01f8ab8bdbda)
+     -  There are several approaches to model distillation for LLMs, including:
+        -  Knowledge distillation: In this approach, the smaller model is trained to mimic the output probabilities of the larger LLM using a temperature scaling factor.
+The temperature scaling factor is used to soften the output probabilities of the teacher model, allowing the smaller model to learn from the teacher model’s behavior more effectively.
+        -  Self-distillation: In this approach, the larger LLM is used to generate training examples for the smaller model by applying the teacher model to unlabeled data.
+The smaller model is then trained on these generated examples, allowing it to learn from the behavior of the larger LLM without requiring labeled data.
+        -  Ensemble distillation: In this approach, multiple smaller models are trained to mimic the behavior of different sub-components of the larger LLM.
+The outputs of these smaller models are combined to form an ensemble model that approximates the behavior of the larger LLM.

 - [How to Run LLMs Locally - GGML - CCP](https://wandb.ai/capecape/LLMs/reports/How-to-Run-LLMs-Locally--Vmlldzo0Njg5NzMx)
 - [Large Transformer Model Inference Optimization - Lilian Weng](https://lilianweng.github.io/posts/2023-01-10-inference-optimization/)